Juli0GT/CV/README.md

 **I'm looking for a role in agile development** where I can keep consolidating and improving my programming skills, while also gaining a better understanding of the management of the application of technology in the 'real world'.

-**Tech Skills: Ruby, Rails, Sinatra, JavaScript, React, Node.js, Express, JQuery, PostgreSQL**.
+**Tech Skills: Ruby, Rails, Sinatra, JavaScript, React, Node.js, Express, JQuery, PostgreSQL, Object-Oriented Programming, Agile Methodologies, Test-Driven Development, Software Craftsmanship, Pair Programming, Git, Heroku**.

 I am a person driven by curiosity and motivation.
 My ideal role would be one in which I could continue my personal development, whilst taking on responsibility and creating a positive impact for both the company and the people.